ZapoVerde/Adrift/PIL_Project/exports/vault/functions/load_config (in config_loader).md

 ---

 ## Description
-Load the PIL project configuration and resolve all paths as absolute.
+Load the PIL project configuration from pilconfig.json and resolve all important paths.

 ## Full Docstring
 ```